ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-01-tools-I.md

 cluster](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/support/applications/conda/)
 systems.

-# Selecting an environment in vscode
+# Selecting an environment in Visual Studio Code

+If you haven't already, see the [setup guide](../setup) for instructions on how to install Visual Studio (VS) Code.

-On Linux and Mac, one option is to first activate conda, and then start vscode:
+On Linux and Mac, one option is to first activate conda, and then start VS Code:

 ```bash
 > conda activate name_of_environment